A Guide to Symmetric Mass Generation in Lattice-QCD

 The self-anomaly classification shown in table~\ref{table} is defined with the convention that the minimal nontrivial element of the anomaly class is realized by a single complex Dirac fermion in the corresponding dimension.
-As an illustration, the Spin-$Z_4$ classification is $\mathbb{Z}_8$ in this table~\cite{spinZ41,spinZ42,spinZ43,xu16}, which implies that eight copies of Dirac fermions in (3+1)-dimensions (counting both flavors and colors) are required to cancel the associated ’t Hooft anomaly.
+As an illustration, the Spin-$Z_4$ classification is $\mathbb{Z}_8$ in this table~\cite{spinZ41,spinZ42,spinZ43,xu16}, which implies that eight copies of Dirac fermions in (3+1)D (counting both flavors and colors) are required to cancel the associated ’t Hooft anomaly.
 If, instead, one chooses to work with with Weyl fermions, then the requirement of anomaly cancellation implies that the total number of Weyl fermions must be an integer multiple of 16.

 {\bf Remark 1.} $\cG$ could be either an ultraviolet (UV) exact symmetry or an infrared (IR) emergent symmetry of the system.
 If $\cG$ is enforced, all quadratic-fermion mass terms are excluded; the corresponding mass operators must have zero expectation value.